Introduction to Linux Directory Structure

 The user’s home directory is stored under /home directory.
 Linux system often contains multiple user accounts.
 The home directory allows the users to separate their data from other users in the Linux Operating System.
 For example, if the user name of the account is john then the home directory will be /home/john.
-Here the john directory is known as subdirectory.
-A subdirectory is nothing but a directory which resides inside another directory.
+Here the john directory is known as a subdirectory.
+A subdirectory is nothing but a directory that resides inside another directory.

-The opt directory is used for installing application softwares from third-party vendors that are not available in the Linux distribution.
+The opt directory is used for installing the application software from third-party vendors that are not available in the Linux distribution.
 Usually, the software code is stored in the opt directory and the binary code is linked to the bin directory so that all users can run that software.
 For example, Google Earth application doesn’t come under Linux distribution and it is installed in the /opt/google/earth directory.

 All the temporary files created by the system and the user are stored under this directory.
 A user can also store files under this directory.
 But remember that the contents of this directory are deleted whenever the system reboot or restarts.
 So do not store files in this directory that you want to store for a long time.